 The majority of physicians, both primary care and specialists, report taking new Medicare patients, similar to the share who take new privately insured patients.
-Psychiatrists, however, are less likely than other specialists to take new Medicare (or private insurance) patients.
-According to a recent KFF analysis, 60% of psychiatrists are accepting new Medicare patients, which is just over 20 percentage points lower than the share of physicians in general/family practice accepting new patients (81%).
-However, the survey used to conduct the analysis does not distinguish among physicians seeing new patients covered under traditional Medicare or Medicare Advantage, so it is not clear whether physicians are more inclined to accept new Medicare patients in either Medicare Advantage plans or traditional Medicare.
+Psychiatrists, however, are less likely than other specialists to take new patients, whether covered by Medicare or private insurance.
+According to a KFF analysis, 60% of psychiatrists are accepting new Medicare patients, which is 21 percentage points lower than the share of physicians in general/family practice accepting new patients (81%).

-Further, psychiatrists are more likely than other specialists to “opt out” of Medicare altogether.
+In addition, psychiatrists are more likely than other specialists to “opt out” of Medicare altogether.
 Providers who opt out of Medicare do not participate in the Medicare program and instead enter into private contracts with their Medicare patients, allowing them to bill their Medicare patients any amount they determine is appropriate.
 Overall, 1% of all non-pediatric physicians have formally opted-out of the Medicare program, with opt-out rates highest among psychiatrists: 7.5% of psychiatrists opted out in 2022.
-In fact, psychiatrists account for 42% of the 10,105 physicians opting out of Medicare in 2022.
+Psychiatrists account for 42% of the 10,105 physicians opting out of Medicare in 2022.

-The relatively high rate of psychiatrists not taking new Medicare patients, combined with relatively high opt out rates, could pose access issues for Medicare beneficiaries needing treatment for mental health needs.
+The relatively high rate of psychiatrists not taking new Medicare patients, combined with relatively high opt out rates, could pose access issues for Medicare beneficiaries who need mental health services.
+The extent to which access problems may exist, including for other mental health provider types, is unknown.
 (For additional information on access to providers in Medicare Advantage plans, see “Provider Networks” in the section below: “How are mental health benefits and substance use disorder benefits covered under Medicare Advantage plans?”)

 How has expanded telehealth coverage affected access to mental health benefits and substance use disorder benefits during the COVID-19 pandemic?

 Prior to the COVID-19 pandemic, Medicare coverage of telehealth services was very limited.
 Before the COVID-19 public health emergency, telehealth services were generally available only to beneficiaries in rural areas originating from a health care setting, such as a clinic or doctor’s office.
-One exception, however, was the removal of the geographic and originating site (i.e., the health care setting where the beneficiary is located) restrictions for individuals diagnosed with a substance use disorder for the purposes of treatment of such disorder or co-occurring mental health disorder, as of July 1, 2019, based on changes included in the SUPPORT Act.
+One exception, however, was for individuals diagnosed with a substance use disorder for the purposes of treatment of such disorder or co-occurring mental health disorder, where the geographic and originating site (i.e., the health care setting where the beneficiary is located) restrictions were lifted as of July 1, 2019, based on changes included in the SUPPORT Act.

-During the COVID-19 public health emergency, beneficiaries in any geographic area can receive telehealth services, and can receive these services in their own home, rather than needing to travel to an originating site.
+During the COVID-19 public health emergency and extended through December 31, 2024 (based on changes in the Consolidated Appropriations Act, 2023), beneficiaries in any geographic area can receive telehealth services, and can receive these services in their own home, rather than needing to travel to an originating site.
 During the first year of the pandemic, 28 million Medicare beneficiaries used telehealth services, a substantial increase from the 341,000 who used these services the prior year.
-Beneficiaries used telehealth for 43% of all behavioral health services they received during the first year of the pandemic, including individual therapy, group therapy, and substance use disorder treatment, compared to 13% of all office visits.
-Behavioral health represented 12.4% of all telehealth services received during the first year of the pandemic.
+Telehealth accounted for 43% of all behavioral health services during the first year of the pandemic, including individual therapy, group therapy, and substance use disorder treatment, but just 13% of all office visits.

-Beneficiary cost sharing for telehealth services has not changed during the public health emergency.
-Medicare covers telehealth services under Part B, so beneficiaries in traditional Medicare who use these benefits are subject to the Part B deductible of $223 in 2022 and 20% coinsurance.
+Medicare covers telehealth services under Part B, so beneficiaries in traditional Medicare who use these services are subject to the Part B deductible of $226 in 2023 and 20% coinsurance.
 The HHS Office of Inspector General has provided flexibility for providers to reduce or waive cost sharing for telehealth visits during the COVID-19 public health emergency, although there are no publicly-available data to indicate the extent to which providers may have done so.
-Some Medicare Advantage plans have reduced or waived cost sharing during the public health emergency, though these waivers may no longer be in effect.
+Some Medicare Advantage plans reduced or waived cost sharing during the public health emergency, though these waivers are likely no longer in effect.

 What Medicare-covered telehealth mental health and substance use disorder benefits have been extended beyond the public health emergency?

-There are some in-person requirements to receive these mental health services through telehealth, but they have been delayed for 151 days beginning on the first day after the end of the public health emergency.
-Once in effect, in order for a beneficiary to receive telehealth mental health services, there must be an in-person, non-telehealth service with a physician within six months prior to the initial telehealth service, and an in-person, non-telehealth visit must be furnished at least every 12 months for these services, though exceptions can be made due to beneficiaries’ circumstances.
+While Medicare does impose some in-person requirements in tandem with coverage of these mental health services through telehealth, these requirements have been delayed as part of the Consolidated Appropriations Act, 2023 until January 1, 2025.
+Once the requirements take effect, in order for a beneficiary to receive telehealth mental health services, there must be an in-person, non-telehealth service with a physician within six months prior to the initial telehealth service, and an in-person, non-telehealth visit must be furnished at least every 12 months for these services, though exceptions can be made due to beneficiaries’ circumstances.
 These requirements for periodic in-person visits (in conjunction with telehealth services) apply to treatment of mental health disorders other than treatment of a diagnosed substance use disorder.
-Recently, a group of Senators on the Senate Finance Committee has released a discussion draft that includes a proposal to remove the requirement for an in-person visit prior to the initial telehealth service.

 How are mental health benefits and substance use disorder benefits covered under Medicare Advantage plans?

-Medicare Advantage plans are required to cover all Medicare Part A and Part B services, but cost-sharing requirements for beneficiaries in Medicare Advantage plans vary across plans.
-Medicare Advantage plans can require provider referrals and/or impose prior authorization for Part A and B services, including mental health and substance use disorder services.
-Medicare Advantage plans also typically have networks of providers that can restrict beneficiary choice of in-network physicians and other providers, although plans must meet network requirements for the number of providers and facilities that are available to beneficiaries.
-Medicare Advantage plans also have different flexibilities for telehealth benefits.
+Medicare Advantage plans are required to cover all Medicare Part A and Part B services, but cost-sharing requirements for beneficiaries enrolled in Medicare Advantage vary across plans.
+Medicare Advantage plans can require provider referrals and impose prior authorization for Part A and B services, including mental health and substance use disorder services.
+Medicare Advantage plans typically have networks of providers, which can restrict beneficiary choice of in-network physicians and other providers, although plans must meet network adequacy requirements for the number of providers and facilities that are available to beneficiaries.
+Medicare Advantage plans also have different flexibilities for telehealth benefits than under traditional Medicare.

 Cost Sharing for Medicare-Covered Mental Health Benefits